 Program Overview

-Topics will address housing needs at each intercept of the SIM, spanning from community services, law enforcement, reentry and community corrections.
+Topics address housing needs at each intercept of the SIM, spanning from community services, law enforcement, reentry and community corrections.

 Program Benefits